SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/OptionalChaining.rst

 if the optional is ``nil``, the access fails without reporting an error.

-Optional chaining also gives a way to check if a property, method, or subscript access succeeded.
+Optional chaining also gives a way to check if a property, method, or subscript access succeeds.
 Multiple queries can be chained together, and the entire chain fails gracefully if any link in the chain is ``nil``.

 .. note::

-   Optional chaining in Swift is similar to messaging nil in Objective-C, but in a way that works for any type, and that can be checked for success or failure.
+   Optional chaining in Swift is similar to messaging ``nil`` in Objective-C, but in a way that works for any type, and that can be checked for success or failure.

 .. _OptionalChaining_OptionalChainingAsAnAlternativeToForcedUnwrapping: